Diphlu River Lodge

 Located in the state of Assam in the far eastern reaches of India, the park is one of the most remote in India, with the nearest areas being Jorhat and Guwahati, the latter offering the best onwards connections.

 Whilst mainly known for its healthy rhino population, there are nonetheless other wildlife sightings to enjoy, including wild boar, Asiatic elephant, sambar, jackal, langur, wild buffalo, the endangered barasingha and swamp deer.
 The park is also said to have the best concentration of Bengal tigers at 86, but these are notoriously difficult to sight due to the tall grasslands and forest vegetation that camouflages them.
-One of the best ways to come up close and personal with the rhinos is by elephant safari, as they often manage to approach fairly close without the rhinos feeling threatened, a memorable experience that can be arranged locally.
 The river is also home to otters and dolphins, and Panbari Reserve, located near to Kaziranga, is also a good place to see primates such as capped langur and Hoollock gibbon.

 Birdlovers will find a large number of species, including some endangered, from grassland birds in the western range such as Bengal Florican, to water birds including spot-billed pelican, teals, Palla’s fishing eagles and white-eyed pochards.

 The Brahmaputra River itself floods dramatically each year, meaning that travel here is seasonal between January and May, so please bear this in mind when planning your visit.

 Contact one of our Destination Specialists to start planning your journey to India.
 Please note we recommend a budget of from £7,000 / $10,000 USD per person for our style of trip to this destination.